This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Oat Flour Cookies

-Use a tablespoon or 1-ounce cookie scoop to scoop the dough onto the prepared pan.
+Use a tablespoon or cookie scoop to scoop the dough onto the prepared pan.
 Just like regular cookies, they will spread as they bake, so arrange them 2 inches apart.

-These oat flour cookies will be very fragile while they are hot, so let them cool on the pan for at least 15 minutes before you transfer them to a cooling rack.
-Leftovers can be stored on a plate at room temperature for up to 48 hours, but if you place them in a bag they will soften significantly.
+These oat flour chocolate chip cookies will be very fragile while they are hot, so let them cool on the pan for at least 20 minutes before you transfer them to a cooling rack.

 Ingredients